Delving into Dynamic Scene Cue-Consistency for Robust 3D Multi-Object Tracking: Experiment

 \paragraph{Metrics.} We follow the official nuScenes tracking benchmark protocol for evaluation.
 The primary metrics are Average Multi-Object Tracking Accuracy (AMOTA) and Average Multi-Object Tracking Precision (AMOTP)~\cite{Weng20193DMT}.
 We also report secondary metrics from CLEAR MOT~\cite{Bernardin2008EvaluatingMO}, including Multi-Object Tracking Accuracy (MOTA), ID Switches (IDS).

-\paragraph{Implementation details.} We construct the training dataset using outputs from CenterPoint~\cite{yin2021center}.Following 3DMOTFormer~\cite{Ding2023MOTFormer}, We trained our tracker for 16 epochs on randomly sample mini-sequences of length $T$=10.
+\paragraph{Implementation details.} We construct the training dataset using outputs from CenterPoint~\cite{yin2021center}.
+Following 3DMOTFormer~\cite{Ding2023MOTFormer}, we trained our tracker for 16 epochs on randomly sampled mini-sequences of length $T$=10.
 For the memory buffer, we set the maximum temporal length $T_{max}$=7 and select the top $k=3$ spatially dependent objects to capture the historical information for each tracklet.
 In the cue-consistent attention module, we set top $k=3$ to perform the cue-consistent cross attention.
-In the optimizing process, we use AdamW~\cite{loshchilov2017decoupled} optimizer with an initial learning rate of $2e^{-4}$ and cosine decay learning rate strategy with power set to 0.8.
-All experiments are trained on eight NVIDIA 4090 GPUs.
-Each GPU holds one batch element.
+For optimization, we use the AdamW~\cite{loshchilov2017decoupled} optimizer with an initial learning rate of $2e^{-4}$ and a cosine decay schedule with power set to 0.8.
+All experiments are trained on eight NVIDIA 4090 GPUs with a batch size of one per GPU.